How did you start your entrepreneurship journey?

 I have read one book written by Jeff Keller, a good quote from this amazing book – “The only way to escape from the fear of prison is action”.

-I think there are so many qualities of an entrepreneur which do not have any end.
+I think there are so many qualities of an entrepreneur that do not have any end.

 13) How do you define success?